himmAllRight/himmAllRight-source/content/post/creating-website-tests-links.md

 While I am very happy with the coverage these tests provide, they do have some limitations to keep in mind:

-- They cannot match urls with parens
+- They cannot match urls with parentheses
-- Currently only checking pages are not `403` and `404` errors.
-This means I could possibly still have broken links due to permission errors and such.
-I plan to expand this assert list in the future to cover issues better.
+- Currently, they only check that pages do not return `403` and `404` errors.
+This means I could possibly still have broken links due to permission errors or other issues.
+I plan to expand this assert list in the future to cover more cases.
 - I'm currently only testing markdown links.
-This doesn't grab and html links I have in my posts.
+This doesn't grab any html links I have in my posts.
     - On a similar note, because I link most of my images with html, it also isn't testing if my images are broken.
-    - I'd like to eventually add tests for both of these issues eventually, but decided testing the markdown links was the best place to start.
+    - I'd like to add tests for both of these issues eventually, but decided testing the markdown links was the best place to start.
 - Sometimes tests fail because a site is down.
-No biggie, just consider waiting a bit and running them again before deciding to remove the link.
+No biggie.
+I just usually wait a bit and then run the tests again before deciding to remove the link.

 ## Conclusion